Got Anger? Try Naming It To Tame It

 Then three years ago, an earthquake hit our home: We had a baby girl.
 And all I wanted was the opposite.
 I wanted her to grow up in a peaceful environment — to learn other ways of handling uncomfortable situations.

 So I went to therapy.
 I kept cognitive behavioral therapy worksheets.
-I took deep breaths, counted to ten and walked out of rooms.
+I took deep breaths, counted to 10 and walked out of rooms.
 And I even meditated at night.

 These strategies helped me manage the anger, but they never really decreased it.
 It was like keeping a feral horse in a barn.
 I was contained, but not really domesticated.